M365-Consultant/EntraID-Group-Cleanup/README.md

 # Changelog
+- v0.3 Fixed the error with the mail-mode "removal" and implemented the option "members" (see description)
 - v0.2b Small changes on the Email-Reporting
 - v0.2 Email-Reporting optimization
   - Multiple optimizations on the e-mail content.